stephbuon/democracy-lab/README.md

 Some data is kept on M2 in the shared folder: `/scratch/group/pract-txt-mine`.
 Permission will need to be granted to first time users by SMU's admins.

+## Versions of the Hansard Data

+Early pipeline versions of the Hansard data--that is, versions scraped from the XML files which have not undergone extra cleaning for text mining purposes, can be accessed at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.
+These early pipeline versions include the C19 and C20